 It is why Erdogan sacked his former bank chief, the well-regarded Naci Agbal, who had hiked rates to 19% to rein in Turkey’s rampant inflation, now at 16%.
 The Turkish lira, predictably, slumped 14% on Monday, while Turkey’s stock exchange lost a tenth of its value...

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.

 Please read our Comment Policy before commenting.